david-a-wheeler/railroader/docs/warning_types/redirect/index.markdown

 Redirects which rely on user-supplied values can be used to "spoof" websites or hide malicious links in otherwise harmless-looking URLs.
 They can also allow access to restricted areas of a site if the destination is not validated.

-Brakeman will raise warnings whenever `redirect_to` appears to be used with a user-supplied value that may allow them to change the `:host` option.
+Railroader will raise warnings whenever `redirect_to` appears to be used with a user-supplied value that may allow them to change the `:host` option.

 For example,